-As set out in response to Question 3, there is little indication that the 1,900 homes proposed in the plan were thoroughly assessed or deemed sufficient to meet the identified shortfall.
-The lack of direct engagement with Havant and Portsmouth regarding unmet housing needs during the plan's preparation suggests that the approach was neither proactive nor strategic in addressing the requirements of these councils.
+As per Q3, the 1,900 homes proposed has not been thoroughly assessed and is not sufficient to meet the identified shortfall.
+The lack of direct engagement with Havant and Portsmouth regarding unmet housing needs during the plan's preparation suggests that the approach was neither proactive nor strategic in addressing their requirements.
 It appears that meaningful discussions only took place after the publication of the Regulation 19 consultation, at which point Winchester engaged with both authorities and agreed on how the additional homes would be apportioned between the two authorities.